RTNN has also worked with educators to develop nano-themed lesson plans aimed at K-12 students: Lesson Plans Created by RET Participants

 Educators who participated in RTNN’s Research Experience for Teachers program have created a variety of lesson plans, including several that utilize RTNN instruments.

 Novel materials are currently being developed for numerous applications.
 To test and characterize these materials, scientists use a number of different analytical tools.
 In this lesson plan, students will be given several similar looking materials and be asked to identify them by observing them at the macro-, micro-, and nano- scales.

 Harness the power of a scanning electron microscope to let students see that pollen is more than just the yellow dust that makes us sneeze sometimes!
 Students will collect their own pollen samples and sending them to our labs where we will take images of them with the scanning electron microscope.

 Photolithography is a key technology that brought cell phones and computers into our daily lives.
 This lesson plan will use Sunprint® paper to demonstrate photolithography.
 Students will learn about the adsorption and emission of light and photolithography utilizing Ultraviolet (UV) light induced chemical reactions.
-Note: This lesson plan has an associated kit available for free!
-Visit the SciREN website to order yours.

 This is a forensic lesson plan for grades 2-4.
 It is designed as a fun activity while developing observational and reasoning skills.

 Nanoparticles are used in all kinds of things you interact with on a daily basis including sunscreens, antibiotic treatments, solar cells, and cosmetics.
 We invite you to synthesize gold nanoparticles in your lab classroom and characterize those nanoparticles with a variety of analytical instrumentation in RTNN facilities.